tigoe/websocket-examples/readme.md

 WebSockets bear some resemblance to MQTT, a message-based protocol for communication between low-power networked devices.
 Here is a [comparison between the two](https://tigoe.github.io/mqtt-examples/mqtt-vs-websockets.html).

 ## Clients
 These clients can be used with the [ExpressWsServer]({{site.codeurl}}ExpressWsServer/) as well as on their own, connecting to a different server (see Testing Servers, below).
 A version of the jsClient is included in the ExpressWsServer directory.

 * [wsClientExample](https://github.com/tigoe/websocket-examples/tree/main/wsClientExample/) - a node.js command-line client.
 This client attempts to connect to a websocket server on port 8080, and then listens to the command line input for text to send.
 * [jsClient](jsClient/) - a browser-based example in native JavaScript ([source code link]({{site.codeurl}}jsClient/))
 * [p5jsClient](p5jsClient/) - a browser-based example in p5.js ([source code link]({{site.codeurl}}p5jsClient/))
-* [ArduinoWebsocketClient]({{site.codeurl}/ArduinoWebsocketClient/) - an Arduino client using the ArduinoHttpClient library
+* [ArduinoWebsocketClient]({{site.codeurl}/ArduinoWebsocketClient/) - an Arduino client using the ArduinoHttpClient library.
+It can connect to any of the servers in this repository.

 ## Testing Servers
 To test a websocket client, you need a websocket server.
 If you don't want to write your own, here are two options: